ziyi-zhang-mark/iOS/Basics.md

 }
 ```

-`Classes` can also have stored and computed `type properties`, which use the same static syntax as `structs`.
+`Classes` can also have stored and computed `type properties`, which use the same static syntax as `struct`s.
 Subclasses cannot override a type property from their superclass.
 If you want a subclass to be able to provide its own implementation of the property, you use the `class` keyword instead.

 ```swift
 class Monster {